imstraightasaline/fnabb/README.md

 # Five Nights at Breaking Bad's

-please don't roast me for my bad code at least it works ok
+please dont roast me for my bad code at least it works ok